Brothers in Conflict

 "String," I said, trying to keep my voice level, "I don't know what you're..."

 "You know damned well what I'm talking about, Saint John!
 Why have you suddenly developed an interest in Cait?"
 Okay, now I'm worried.
-I thought.
 I'd gotten him angry, which was what I wanted, but I was beginning to think that maybe I'd pushed too hard, too fast.
-I don't believe it, but you're jealous, little brother, I thought.
+I don't believe it, but unless I'm readin' you totally wrong, you're jealous, little brother.

 "Oh, come on, little brother," I said, and smiled at him, "you can't tell me you haven't had the same thoughts—or similar ones, at least—about Cait.
 The only difference is, I decided to act on my thoughts."

 "Why, Saint John?"
 String demanded.
 "And especially, why with Caitlin?
 Don't you know how..."
-He caught himself before he finished his sentence, and I thought to myself, Aha!
+He caught himself before he finished his sentence, and I stifled a grin of satisfaction, knowing that my plan was working.
+Aha!
 It's working!
-Now, I just have to get him to admit how he feels about Cait, I thought.
+Now, I just have to get him to admit how he feels about Cait.

 "'Don't I know how'—what, little brother?"
 I shot back, practically daring him to finish his sentence.

 "N-nothing, Saint John," String replied.
 Oh, please.
 Give me some credit here, little brother.
-Even though I haven't been around for sixteen years, I still know you better than that, you stubborn mule.
-I thought, glad that Dom and Caitlin were away from the office, and we could have this out in private.
+Even though I haven't been around for sixteen years, I still know you like the back of my hand, you stubborn mule.
+I suddenly felt glad that Dom and Caitlin were away from the office, and we could have this out in private.
 Your tone of voice tells me different, little brother.
 Now, I just have to get it outta you.

 The silence that followed my question made me worry that String was either gonna take a swing at me, or try to convince me that I was wrong.
-Finally, String sighed, shook his head, and said, "Yeah, Saint John, I was.
+Finally, String sighed, shook his head, and said, "Yeah, Saint John.
+That's exactly what I was thinking, and exactly what I was going to say.
 I mean, I never thought I'd say this again, but..."
 He hung his head, almost as if he was ashamed at the thoughts running through his mind.
-Or maybe, I thought, just maybe, he's finally acknowledging the 800-pound gorilla in the room—how he really feels about Caitlin.
+Or maybe, just maybe, he's finally acknowledging the 800-pound gorilla in the room—how he really feels about Caitlin.

 "You love Caitlin, don't you?"
 I prodded him, knowing the potential repercussions if I was wrong.